robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/hw-10wk-class-2/README.md

 You're making a program for your coworkers that displays a message on their desktop's idle screen.
 Depending on the time of day, you want to print a different quote.
 You'll create a variable, `time`, which has an integer value between zero and 23, representing the hour of the day in [military time](https://www.thebalancecareers.com/military-time-3356971), which is a 24-hour clock.
 Write a conditional statement with Python code that prints exactly one message using the following rules:

 ```
-If the time of day is before 9 a.m. --> print the quote "Morning is wonderful.
-Its only drawback is that it comes at such an inconvenient time of day."
+If the time of day is before 9 a.m. --> print the quote "Good morning, time to wake up and smell the coffee!"

-Otherwise if the time of day is before or exactly 4 p.m. --> print the quote "Working hard or hardly working?"
+Otherwise if the time of day is before or exactly 4 p.m. --> print the quote "Work work work... when will it end?"

 Otherwise, if the time of day is before 8 p.m. --> print the quote "How did it get so late so soon?"